KifBV/tf-do-meetup/demo2/README.md

-This demo illustrates Terraform modules, variable interpolations, and managing multiple environments.
+This demo creates a **load balancer** to illustrate Terraform modules, variable interpolations, and managing multiple environments.
 ### Initialise the configuration
 * change directory to the development environment: `cd environment/dev`
 * export your Digital Ocean Token: `export TF_VAR_do_token=<your_token>`